merchise/xotl.ql/docs/source/_revenge/scanners.rst

 Now the ``and`` is implemented by `POP_JUMP_IF_FALSE`:opcode:.
-This is because the byte-code we get was submitted to several optimization steps.
+This is because the `jumps <jump>`:term: are optimized in several ways by Python VMs.
+Optimization changes the layout of the code.
+It is responsible for the changes we've seen before.
+We have collected some of the optimization steps performed by the CPython VM `below <Optimizations_>`__.
 If unoptimized we would've seen the same instructions.
 You may confirm that Pypy 2.7 doesn't use the ``POP_JUMP_IF_FALSE`` for the expression above, but keeps the ``JUMP_IF_FALSE_OR_POP``.

 We'll see that changing the precedence by grouping don't change the instructions but the target of the first jump::